Filimoa/open-parse/ARCHITECTURE.md

 #### 4. /Post Processing

-There's promising techniques that require an LLM to integrate - we implement these here.
-We currently only support OpenAI.
+There's promising techniques that require an LLM to integrate.
+This is currently unused.

 - Using embeddings to combine similar nodes.
 This is especially useful to combine nodes that stretch across pages.
 - Use an LLM to describe the contents of an image or graph.
 This helps with recall.